In the Company of Actors

-In the Company of Actors is a 2007 Australian documentary produced by Shark Island Productions and directed by Ian Darling.

-Subject

-In the Company of Actors is a documentary featuring an ensemble of Australia's finest Actors, Cate Blanchett, Hugo Weaving, Justine Clarke and Aden Young as they prepare a production of Hedda Gabler from rehearsals at Sydney Theatre Company to opening night at the Brooklyn Academy of Music (BAM) in New York.
+In the Company of Actors is a 2007 Australian documentary film directed by Ian Darling and produced by Shark Island Productions.
+It features Cate Blanchett, Hugo Weaving, Justine Clarke, and Aden Young as they prepare a stage production of Hedda Gabler, from rehearsals at the Sydney Theatre Company to opening night at the Brooklyn Academy of Music in New York City.